Marijuana Possession Charges in California

 Any outcome that keeps your from having a criminal charge that shows up on a background check is usually a good result.
 The specific strategies depend on the facts of your case, and the local authorities and courts with jurisdiction over your charge.
 Please contact us for a free consultation to get our take on your best defense options for a California marijuana arrest or charge.

-Possession of Hashish – Penalties
+Possession of Concentrated Cannabis (more than 8 grams) or Hashish – Penalties

 Ref: California Health & Safety Code HS 11357) C)